Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 I used Bootstraps CSS library extensively throughout my project for components such as buttons, navigation bars, drop downs, carousels and I also made use of the handy Bootstrap grid system which enabled me to make my website responsive across all screen sizes.

+## User Experience

+### Main aims

+- To create a platform for fans of FC Bayern München to be able to keep up to date with the latest club news, results, upcoming fixtures as well as being able to purchase tickets for upcoming matches, read match reports, buy merchandise from the shop and learn more about their favourite players.